sehoxjeong/numerical-methods/README.md

 Welcome to my "numerical-methods" repository!

 This repository contains notes and codes on numerical methods for economics.
+While it is on public, the primary goal for maintaining this repository is to organize my course notes on numerical methods that are used in economics and finance.

 All errors are my own.